finteger/finteger.github.io/learning/user-input.md

 - It's important to include a `key` object as well so that they can be uniquely identified from sibling `Dismissible` widgets in the widget tree.

-{% render docs/code-and-image.md,
-image:"fwe/user-input/Dismissible.gif",
-caption: "This figure shows a list of Dismissible widgets that each contain a ListTile.
-Swiping across the ListTile reveals a green background makes the tile disappear."
-alt: "A screenshot of three widgets, spaced evenly from each other." code:"
 ```dart
 List<int> items = List<int>.generate(100, (int index) => index);